It can be frustrating to overdraw from your bank account when funds are low. You’re already short on cash and now you have to pay an extra fine.

 2. Early access to direct deposit funds depends on the timing of the submission of the payment file from the payer.
 Chime generally make these funds available on the day the payment file is received, which may be up to 2 days earlier than the scheduled payment date.

-5. Chime SpotMe is an optional, no fee service that requires a single deposit of $200 or more in qualifying direct deposits to the Chime Checking Account each month.
+5. Chime SpotMe is an optional, no fee service that requires a single deposit of $200 or more in qualifying direct deposits to the Chime Checking Account each at least once every 34 days.
 All qualifying members will be allowed to overdraw their account up to $20 on debit card purchases and cash withdrawals initially, but may be later eligible for a higher limit of up to $200 or more based on member’s Chime Account history, direct deposit frequency and amount, spending activity and other risk-based factors.
 Your limit will be displayed to you within the Chime mobile app.
 You will receive notice of any changes to your limit.
 Your limit may change at any time, at Chime’s discretion.
 Although there are no overdraft fees, there may be out-of-network or third party fees associated with ATM transactions.
 SpotMe won’t cover non-debit card transactions, including ACH transfers, Pay Anyone transfers, or Chime Checkbook transactions.
 See Terms and Conditions.